The study examined the learning outcomes of more than 43,000 Spanish students and found those who read books gained ...

 Griffith University’s Beryl Exley says that comics, newspapers and magazines don't escalate children's cognitive skills as much as paper-based books because “they usually present everyday concepts with everyday vocabulary in a practical way”.

-North Rockhampton State High School is seeking applications for a Principal to join the team.
+North Rockhampton State High School is actively inviting applications from enthusiastic and committed individuals to join our dynamic school community as the Head of D...